gruntjs/grunt-docs/Installing-grunt.md

-This document explains how to install development versions of grunt and grunt plugins.
+This document explains how to install specific versions of grunt and grunt plugins.
 If you haven't read the [[Getting Started]] guide, you should check that out first.

 ## Overview
 Grunt and grunt plugins should be defined as [devDependencies](https://npmjs.org/doc/json.html#devDependencies) in your project's [package.json](https://npmjs.org/doc/json.html).
 This will allow you to install all of your project's dependencies with a single command: `npm install`.